meyerls/aruco-estimator/README.md

 generated easily on [this website](https://chev.me/arucogen/).
 When taking the images, make sure that the aruco marker is visible in at least two images; otherwise, no solution exists.
 It is advisable to have at least five images with the aruco marker for an accurate solution (two pictures should already be enough for a sufficient approximation.
 However, blurry images or aruco markers that are too small could falsify the result).
 After the images have been acquired, the reconstructions process can be carried out using COLMAP.
+For the algorithm to work it only needs the result of the Structure from Motion part (extrinsic parameters).
+The MVS part for the dense reconstruction is used to visually verify the result.

 <!-- ## Theory